bash0/cewe2pdf/README.md

 The CEWE pdf export is achieved by interpreting the mcf xml-files and compiling a pdf document which looks like the cewe photo book.

 There are many unsupported options, so an exact conversion cannot be guaranteed.
+The script is mostly based on reverse-engineering and guessing.
+It is not meeting any official specifications.
+So don't be surprised if one or another feature doesn't work.
+However, improvements are always appreciated.

 tags: mcf2pdf, mcf_to_pdf, CEWE Fotobuch als pdf speichern, Fotobuch nach pdf exportieren, cewe Fotobuch pdf, mcf in pdf umwandeln, aus CEW-Fotobuch ein pdf machen, cewe Fotobuch pdf